 Cordoba was once a massive cultural center.
 An important Roman city, and then the center of a massive Moorish empire, Cordoba is an essential piece of Spanish history.
 Here you’ll see the comprehensive melding of cultures by crossing a Roman Bridge to enter the fabulous tiers of La Mezquita.
 This giant mosque is worth a day on it’s own.
 Cordoba represents the unique past of southern Spain as well as a strong willingness for cooperation and cultural exchange.

-Where to stay in Cordoba
+Read Also: Where to Stay in Cordoba

 Day 9: Granada